asterias42/E-Ink-Picture-Processor/README.md

 # E-Ink-Picture-Processor
-Crops, scales and dithers Picture to use them on an e-ink display.
+Crops, scales and dithers pictures to use them on an e-ink display.